fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 ## encryption

-to encrypt a message `m` using public ke the size of the message that can be encrypted using RSA is limited by the size of `n`.
+to encrypt a message `m` using public key `(n, e)`, the sender computes the c the size of the message that can be encrypted using RSA is limited by the size of `n`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzNDA1NDgwMCwtMTk0MTI3MzYxNiwtNj
+eyJoaXN0b3J5IjpbLTQ2NjU1NDA1LC0xOTQxMjczNjE2LC02Nj
-YwODQ3MTMsLTE0NTU4NTU1NjQsLTEyODc2NjI4MjNdfQ==
+A4NDcxMywtMTQ1NTg1NTU2NCwtMTI4NzY2MjgyM119
 -->